1. Go to ONE.KPU.CA and look for the "Register for Classes" tab.

 1. Many classes have more than one section.

-This means it is the same class, just offered at different times, usually taught by different professors, and possibly at different campuses.
+This means it is the same class, just offered at different times, usually taught by different instructors.
 You may choose whichever section you like as long as there is space available.

 2. Start filling in your timetable with classes that have the least number of sections available.